twosixlabs/acsploit/examples/STAC-airplan/Walkthrough.md

 ## Using ACsploit to identify and exploit vulnerabilities

+NOTE: This example requires Java 7 and is not compatible with newer Java versions.

 `AirPlan` is a set of programs from Engagement 2 of the DARPA STAC program.
 (The STAC program, which birthed ACsploit, presents its performers with a series of Java programs containing algorithmic complexity vulnerabilities and challenge questions that specify the conditions under which the vulnerabilities must be exploited.)
 In this example we use ACsploit to identify and exploit a vulnerability.

 The `airplan_1.tar` and `airplan_5.tar` archives in this directory each contain a description of the challenge program (`description.txt`), the challenge program itself (`challenge_program/bin/airplan_[1, 5]`), and example scripts to help a user interact with the vulnerable program (`examples/`).
 You can use these to follow along with this walkthrough at home.